 Nestled into the beautiful Russian River Valley and backdropped by redwood giants, this par 36 nine-hole course is truly beautiful (and one of its early designers was Dr. Alister MacKenzie, designer of Cypress Point and other famed courses).
 The pro shop carries brand name apparel and equipment, and PGA Golf Pro Vern Ayres would be happy to give you a lesson that aims to improve your score.
 And when you do, celebrate at the on-site Northwood Restaurant and Bar, with its redwood dining room, spacious outdoor patio and bar.

-Catch a Film in a Quonset Hut
+Eat at a Quonset Hut

 Go Skateboarding at Russian River Skate Park

 Located inside Creekside Park, this state-of-the-art skateboarding facility offers ramps, ledges, stairs, half-pipes, a snake run, and more, allowing skaters to practice their sport under fun and safe conditions.
 (Scooters are also allowed here.)
 The skate park is open year-round and free of charge.
 Creekside Park, which is beautifully landscaped and contains a community-run farm and garden, is encircled by a 1/3-mile long trail.
-20488 Highway 116, Monte Rio, 707-865-2487.

 Written by Sonoma Insider Suzie Rodriguez.